ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.GetExperience"></a>
 ## GetExperience<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API returns the experience.
-It is a virtual method that retrieves the experience data and returns it in a structured format.
-The method is designed to be overridden in a derived class and it is used to implement the functionality to get the experience.
+It is a virtual method that retrieves the experience value and indicates the success of the operation.

 ### Parameters